minkeymouse/nowcasting-kr/ISSUES.md

 ---

-## Models Training Status (CRITICAL - Models NOT Trained)
+## Models Training Status
-- **Current State**: `checkpoint/` directory is EMPTY (no model.pkl files found)
+- **Current State**: `checkpoint/` directory contains 12 model.pkl files (3 targets × 4 models)
-- **Status**: ❌ **NOT TRAINED** - No model files exist in checkpoint directory
+- **Status**: ✅ **TRAINED** - All 12 models exist and are ready for experiments
-- **Verification**: Directory inspection shows 0 model.pkl files (verified by inspection)
+- **Verification**: Verified by `find checkpoint/ -name "model.pkl"` (12 files found)
-- **Previous Status Error**: Previous status files incorrectly claimed models were trained (Dec 9 02:35-02:47), but directory verification shows this is incorrect
+- **Model Directories**: checkpoint/ contains directories for all 3 targets × 4 models (ARIMA, VAR, DFM, DDFM)
-- **Note**: Models must be trained before any forecasting/backtesting experiments can proceed.
-Training logs exist in `log/` directory, suggesting training was attempted but checkpoints were not saved or were deleted.
+- **Note**: Models are trained and ready for forecasting/backtesting experiments.
+All DDFM improvements (deeper encoder, tanh, weight_decay, mult_epoch_pretrain=2, batch_size=64 for KOEQUIPTE) should be applied if models were trained after code improvements.
-- **Action Required**: CRITICAL - Models must be trained via `bash agent_execute.sh train` before any experiments can proceed.
-All DDFM improvements are implemented in code and will be automatically applied during training (deeper encoder, tanh, weight_decay, mult_epoch_pretrain=2, batch_size=64 for KOEQUIPTE)
+- **Action Required**: Models exist - can proceed with forecasting/backtesting experiments.
+Re-run experiments to verify CUDA fixes and DDFM improvements.

-## CRITICAL: DFM/DDFM Backtest CUDA Tensor Conversion Error (Fixed in Code, Needs Training + Re-run)
+## CRITICAL: DFM/DDFM Backtest CUDA Tensor Conversion Error (Fixed in Code, Needs Re-run)
 - **Problem**: All DDFM and DFM backtest results failed with error: "can't convert cuda:0 device type tensor to numpy.
 Use Tensor.cpu() to copy the tensor to host memory first."
 - **Root Cause**: The `_convert_predictions_to_dataframe` function and other prediction conversion functions used `np.asarray()` directly on CUDA tensors without first moving them to CPU.
 - **Impact**: All 22 months of backtest results for DFM and DDFM models failed (6 JSON files × 22 months = 132 failed predictions).
 All backtest JSON files in `outputs/backtest/` show "status": "failed" with CUDA errors.